avyboy/aresmush/features/handles.md

 # What are Handles?

 Handles bring a little taste of social media to MUSHing.
-A handle is your OOC identity, unique across all Ares games.
+A handle is your OOC identity, used across all Ares games.
 Through your handle, people can identify you as a *player*, not just as a character.

 Handles have an @-sign in front to distinguish them from regular player names.
 I'm @Faraday.